8gears/keycloak-auth-proxy/README.md

 # Keycloak Auth Proxy

-The Keycloak Auth Proxy provides OpenID Connect/OAuth authentication and authorization too web resources that have no build in authentication.
+The Keycloak Auth Proxy provides OpenID Connect/OAuth authentication and authorization for web resources or services that don't have a build in authentication.

-This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak but that should also work with any other solution that supports OpenID/Connect.
+This Auth Proxy Service uses [Keycloak Proxy][kcp], which is a Java/Undertow solution designed for Keycloak.
+However it should also work with any other OpenID Connect Provider.

 ## How is it working